pixlsus/website/src/articles/interview-chdk/index.md

 **waterwingz** The exact details and mechanism will only work on Canon Powershot cameras.
 They all build on how Canon supports firmware upgrades (even though CHDK does not actually modify any of the camera's firmware).
 To do something similiar on a different brand of camera, you'd need to find a way to exploit any firmware update method they might provide.
 If there is no such mechanism, you'd need to get lucky and find some other vector.

-**reyalp** As <dfn>waterwingz</dfn> says, the specifics only apply to these cameras, but in general, most embedded devices are hackable with enough effort.
+**reyalp** As *waterwingz* says, the specifics only apply to these cameras, but in general, most embedded devices are hackable with enough effort.
 Manufacturers put varying levels of effort into preventing it, but the success of CHDK (and later Magic Lantern) involves a lot of stuff that just lined up by chance.
 Another important factor in these projects is that reverse engineering is additive: The more you build and understand, the easier it is to keep up with upstream changes in new models.
 It's also easier for people to add useful features, which gets more people involved and keeps the whole thing going.
 Getting to that critical point on an entirely new system requires a lot of effort and/or luck.
 Some of the lucky things that lined up to make CHDK take off were:
 - The cameras ran VxWorks on ARM 946E-S, both of which had significant public documentation.
 Canon later switched to their proprietary DryOS operating system, but by that point CHDK had enough built up knowledge to carry on.
 - Canon left a lot of diagnostic stuff in the code and didn't put a lot of effort into stopping unauthorized code from running.
 - There were a lot of PowerShots in circulation and they were affordable, which provided more chances of a developer with the reverse engineering skills having one.